yihongXU/TransCenter/README.md

-## TransCenterV2: Transformers with Dense Representations for Multiple-Object Tracking <br />
+## TransCenter: Transformers with Dense Representations for Multiple-Object Tracking <br />
 ## The work is accepted for TPAMI 2022.
 ## An update towards a more efficient and powerful TransCenter, TransCenter-Lite! ##